Telling your parents you dropped out of college is not an easy process. Things can go horribly wrong.

 Before we go any further, I want you to know that your main reason for dropping out plays a crucial role in helping you break the news of dropping out of college to your parents.

 This is common sense.
 If your parents are hardcore believers in university education, you will have a hard time convincing them to let you pursue your dreams without a university degree.

 I’m sure you are scared of telling your parents you dropped out of University because you know their nature.
 You know just how bad things can get if you break the news to them.

 I witnessed my dad beat up one of my cousins for refusing to go to school while I was young.
 How on earth was I supposed to approach my dad and tell him the very thing my cousin was beaten up for?

 I don’t know how hostile your parents are, which makes this case difficult.
 I don’t want to tell you to go ahead and tell them only for your hands to be chopped off.

 Some parents are brutal even to their children, I can’t deny that fact.
 But I have an idea of how you can go about it even if your parents are more terrifying than a serial killer.

-How to tell your Parents you dropped out of University in 3 steps
+Telling your Parents you dropped out of College in 3 steps

 There is no way out of this situation without a concrete reason.
 The good thing is that even if you don’t have a strong reason why you dropped out of college, you can find one.